IcaliaLabs/guides/onboarding/README.md

 #### Thursday

 On this day we will keep working with technical stuff, it is Docker time.
-Every developer at Icalia develops using docker to help eliminate the gap between differente environments or machines.
+Every developer at Icalia develops using docker to help eliminate the gap between different environments or machines.

 * What is Docker?
 * Why we use it?